Arcadia Police Department

 The Arcadia Police Department is the police department serving Arcadia, California.
-The headquarters of the Arcadia Police Department is located at 250 West Huntington Drive, adjacent to Arcadia City Hall and across the street from the Santa Anita Race Track.
+The headquarters of the Arcadia Police Department is located at 250 West Huntington Drive, adjacent to Arcadia City Hall.
+It is across the street from the Santa Anita Race Track and Arcadia County Park.
 The department employs 68 sworn officers, 10 reserve officers, and 35 civilian employees.
 The police chief is Roy Nakamura who was appointed on January 9, 2021.

 Overview

 The Arcadia Police Department was founded in 1903 when residents of Arcadia voted to incorporate the city and a city marshal was appointed to oversee law enforcement.
 In the year 1926, the city marshal's office was transitioned into a Police Department.

 Currently the department patrols some notable events, such as the Santa Anita Derby, along with the Santa Anita Race Track and the Westfield Santa Anita Mall.

 The Department primarily uses the Los Angeles County Sheriff's academy for academy training.
 The Department also maintains an explorer program with 16 explorers.

 Police officers work on a "3-16" schedule and respond to all emergency calls in an average time of 3 minutes or less.

 Since the establishment of the Arcadia Police Department, one officer, Albert E. Matthies, has died in the line of duty.
 Officer Matthies died on July 19, 1927, when he pulled over a car with three men inside.
 Without warning one of the men in the backseat shot and killed Officer Matthies who died instantly.
 The three men were later on captured and convicted of his murder.